-Year Ended December 31, Nine Mont Septemb
+Year E Ended December 31, Nine Month Septembe

 1997 1998 1999 1999 2000

-(dollars : in thousan ds)
+(dollars in thousar ıds)

-Cash provided by (used in): (unaud: ited) Operating activities \$ 190,263 \$ 188,023 \$ 279,963 \$ 195,964 \$ 127,257 Investing activities (80,009) (1,271,371) (84,358) (65,342) (106,978) Financing activities (114,793) 1,101,585 (219,736) (153,896) (22,009)
+Cash provided by (used

+in): (unaudited) Operating activities... \$ 190,263 \$ 188,023 \$ 279,963 \$ 195,964 \$ 127,257 Investing activities...
+(80,009) (1,271,371) (84,358) (65,342) (106,978) Financing activities...
+(114,793) 1,101,585 (219,736) (153,896) (22,009)

 Cash provided by operating activities decreased in the nine months ended September 30, 2000 compared to the same period in 1999 due to a decrease in cash provided from equity investments, and reduced cash from sales, increased costs resulting from the temporary idling of the West Elk mine and increased fuel costs.
-These were partially offset by increased receivable collections and an increase in accounts payable and accrued expenses in the current period when compared to the prior year's period.
+These were partially offset by increased receivable collections and an increase in accounts payable and accrued expenses in the nine months ended September 30, 2000 when compared to the prior year's period.
 The decrease in cash provided from equity investments results primarily from the amendment in the prior year of a coal supply agreement with the Intermountain Power Agency, which was a significant portion of the \$72.8 million cash distribution from Canyon Fuel to us during the nine months ended September 30, 1999.
 Cash provided by operating activities increased substantially during 1999 compared to 1998 primarily as a result of a full year of operations from our Arch Western mines in 1999 compared to only seven months of operations in 1998.
 The slight decrease in cash provided by operating activities from 1997 to 1998 was principally due to increased interest expense as a result of increased borrowings associated with the Arch Western acquisition and tax payments related to adjustments to income taxes payable in prior years.
 The decrease was partially offset by increased operating activity resulting from the Arch Western acquisition.

 Cash used in investing activities increased in the nine months ended September 30, 2000 compared to the same period in 1999 primarily as a result of making the second of five annual \$31.6 million payments under the Thundercloud federal lease which is related to the Black Thunder mine in Wyoming.
 The first payment was made at the time of the acquisition of the lease in 1998.
-The remaining payments are due in January 2001, 2002 and 2003.
+Subsequent annual payments were made in January 2000 and 2001.
+The remaining payments are due in January 2002 and 2003.
 In addition, during the nine months ended September 30, 2000, we purchased all remaining assets under a 1998 sale and leaseback arrangement for \$45.0 million.
 Comparisons between 2000 and 1999 are also affected by the amendment of a coal supply agreement during 1999.
-The amendment changed the contract terms from abovemarket to market-based pricing.
+The amendment changed the contract terms from above-market to market-based pricing.
 As a result of the amendment, we received proceeds of \$14.1 million from the customer (net of royalty and tax obligations) during the first quarter of 1999.
 The decrease in cash used in investing activities in 1999 compared to 1998 resulted primarily from the payment of \$1.1 billion in cash in connection with the Arch Western acquisition completed in 1998.
 The Arch Western acquisition was also the reason for the significant increase in cash used for investing activities in 1998 compared to 1997.